 Police launch homicide investigation in NW Albuquerque

-Officials say officers were dispatched to a single vehicle accident around 5 a.m. to the area near Montano Road and Rio Grande Boulevard NW.
+Officials say officers were dispatched to a single vehicle crash around 5 a.m. to the area near Montaño Road and the Rio Grande river.

 — BCSO (Sheriff) NM (@BCSONM) December 3, 2022